EXPLORE The Exhibit

-The Emory Libraries welcome gifts of all kinds from Emory students, faculty, staff and from the community.
+The Emory Libraries welcome gifts of all kinds from Emory students, faculty, and staff and from the community.
 Gifts of all sizes provide Emory the ongoing resources that are crucial to its growth and success as a world-class institution.
 Every gift to Emory makes a difference, no matter what it supports.

 The Rose Library has been shaped and strengthened through the generosity of thousands of individuals who, through the decades, have generously supported the library.
 We cannot realize our potential without the support of individuals, corporations, and foundations willing to invest in the Library’s future.